 Is the GMAT or GRE a requirement in all cases?

-Yes, for several reasons.
-One is that our level of accreditation requires an instrument to be used to compare all applicants, and we use GMAT or GRE for that purpose.
-Students are admitted who have good general ability in the skills tested so they will be able to keep up in the courses without frustration.
+Yes, the College's level of accreditation requires an instrument to be used to compare all applicants, and GMAT or GRE scores serve that purpose.

-Additionally, preparing for the GMAT or GRE helps the prospective student to review and sharpen math skills from earlier courses and experiences.
-We also use GMAT or GRE as a diagnostic tool to see where your strengths lie.
-Writing, intuitive reasoning, quantitative and verbal skills are measured.
+Additionally, preparing for the GMAT or GRE helps the prospective student review and sharpen math skills from earlier courses and experiences.
+The College also uses GMAT or GRE results as diagnostic tools to measure writing, intuitive reasoning, quantitative and verbal skills.

 While both are designed for the working professional, the Online program offers flexibility and the opportunity for the student to go at his or her own pace.
-Students have the option of taking electives in the same subject area and adding a concentration to the degree.
+Students have the option of taking electives in the same subject area and pursuing a concentration.

-The Executive MBA program, designed for the more experienced professional, delivers courses to a cohorted group that starts the program together and stays together during the duration through graduation.
-The corporate EMBA meets on Saturdays and online for 8-week long semesters that continue throughout the program.
-No concentration areas are possible for this degree.
+The Executive MBA program, designed for the more experienced professional, delivers courses to a cohort.
+The EMBA cohort meets one weekend per month, supplemented with online content.
+The EMBA program's summer session is entirely online.
 Additional features of the EMBA program are beginning and ending residencies and an international business experience.
-There are also cost differences between the two programs.

 Program Administrative Details

-This flexible program can be started any semester: Fall, Spring or Summer.
-The deadlines are usually about six weeks before the start of the intended term.
+This flexible program can be started any semester: fall, spring or summer.
+Application deadlines are typically about six weeks before the start of the intended term.

 What happens if I have to stop the program for work or family issues?

-If planning less than one year of inactivity, the student can return and continue in the program.
-In cases where the student will be out more than 12 months, a Leave of Absence form will be required in order to keep the student active in the university system.
+In cases where the student will be out more than 12 months, a formal Leave of Absence request is required to keep the student active in the University's system.

 Completing the Degree